EpistasisLab/regens/paper/paper.md

 simulate GWAS data with small publicly available genomic datasets, such as those in the 1000 Genomes project.
-This fact allows REGENS to accurately simulate the full genetic diversity of the world's population (representative figures are at
-<https://github.com/EpistasisLab/REGENS>).
-Finally, REGENS can simulate
-continuous and binary phenotypes that depend on any linear combination of products of f(SNV) values, where f transforms the standard SNP values of $\{0,1,2\}$ to represent nonlinear monoallelic effects (such as dominance).
+This fact allows REGENS to accurately simulate the full genetic diversity of the world's population (representative figures are in the supplementary analysis).
+Finally, REGENS can simulate continuous and binary phenotypes that depend on any linear combination of products of f(SNV) values, where f transforms the standard SNP values of $\{0,1,2\}$ to represent nonlinear monoallelic effects (such as dominance).
 Example implementations of these features are in REGENS' GitHub repository.

+# Supplementary analysis

+Figures that demonstrate the similarity between real and simulated populations for all twenty-six 1000 genomes populations, as well as the methods that were used to create those figures, are here <https://github.com/EpistasisLab/regens-analysis>

 # Inspiration and dependencies